The complete process chain serves as the common theme

 In addition, the Aachen scientists are working on new methods for monitoring the 3D printing of metals in order to increase process robustness.
 “With structure-borne sensors in the construction platform, we want to detect critical events in the future, such as when support structures tear off”, explains Tenbrock.
 Ultrasonic sensors are also used to analyze airborne sound in order to determine component quality.
 Research into laser-based ultrasound measurement will go a step further in the future: a pulsed laser will induce structure-borne noise in the component, which in turn will be detected by a laser vibrometer.
 “We want to find tiny pores on the spot in order to be able to intervene immediately”, explains the scientist.
 “The in-situ measurement process should, for example, make it possible to rework problem areas with another exposure sequence”.

-Fraunhofer Focus Project “futureAM – Next Generation Additive Manufacturing”
+Fraunhofer Lighthouse Project “futureAM – Next Generation Additive Manufacturing”

 The Fraunhofer-Gesellschaft has called futureAM into being to systematically develop the additive manufacturing of metallic components further.
 These six institutes have entered into a strategic project partnership in the field of additive manufacturing: